-This is as the plants that produce Canola Oil have been bred from rapeseed plants to contain less Erucic Acid which is known to cause adverse health effects.
+This difference is because the plants that produce Canola Oil have been bred from rapeseed plants to contain less Erucic Acid, which is known to cause adverse health effects.

-Rapeseed oil has been popular in countries like Japan, China, and India for a significant length of time but has seen increased use in the western world.
+While a relatively new addition to many western countries, Rapeseed Oil has been popular in other countries like Japan, China, and India for a significant length of time.

-Canola Oil has seen increasing use in human and pet food as a cheaper alternative to premium oils like Olive Oil.
+This has been driven by Canola Oil’s increasing use in human and pet foods as a cheaper alternative to premium oils like Olive Oil.

-Canola is often present in many processed foods for human consumption Examples include Margarine, Salad Dressings, Bread, Mayonaise, and Cooking Sprays.
+Canola Oil is often present in many processed foods for human consumption that you may eat.
+Well-known examples of these foods include Margarine, Salad Dressings, Bread, Mayonaise, and cooking spray.

-Canola Oil can also be controversial as many growers use Genetically Modified plants, also known as GMO.
-While there is nothing intrinsically wrong with GMO plants, many believe they have unknown side effects.
+Canola Oil can also be controversial as many growers use Genetically Modified plants, also known as GMOs.

 Canola Oil Nutrition

-While there are certainly more preferred sources of these fatty acids, such as whole fish ingredients like Mackerel and Salmon, Canola Oil is a straightforward and cost-effective solution for many dog food brands and manufacturers.
+While Canola Oil is far from the preferred source of these fatty acids, such as whole fish ingredients like Mackerel and Salmon, Canola Oil is a straightforward and cost-effective solution for many dog food brands and manufacturers.

-Canola Oil also surprisingly contains a selection of vitamins.
-Examples include Vitamin E and Vitamin K which are essential for heart, skin, and bone health.
+Lastly, Canola Oil also surprisingly contains a small number of beneficial vitamins.
+Some examples of these vitamins include Vitamin E and Vitamin K, which are essential for heart, skin, and bone health in humans, and dogs.

 Dog Food Brands That Use Canola Oil

-A large portion of the dog food brands that choose not to use Canola Oil, use other oils such as Sunflower Oil.
-It’s likely in these cases that the brand has chosen to stick with a single oil rather than a variety.
+In these cases, the brand has likely chosen to stick with a single oil rather than a variety.